 - 15 oz Black Beans, drained & rinsed

 - 2 teaspoon Salt

 - 2 teaspoon Ground Cumin

 - In a large pot, combine all ingredients making sure everything is mixed really well.

 - Bring to a boil.
 Once boiling, reduce the heat to a simmer.
 Simmer uncovered for approximately 20 minutes.
 Make sure to stir occasionally so it doesn't stick to the bottom of the pot.
 Remove from heat.

-- Using a ladle, fill sterilized pint sized mason jars leaving about 1/2 inch of headspace.
+- Using a ladle, fill sterilized pint sized mason jars leaving about ½ inch of headspace.
 Wipe jar rims, place lids on jar and screw on bands finger tight.

 - Place jars in a large pot of boiling water for 20 minutes.
 Move jars to a cooling rack and let cool until the lids "pop".

-Any nutritional information provided on this site is an estimate and will vary based on cooking methods and brands of ingredients used.
-If nutritional information is important to you and your diet, please verify this recipe with your nutritionist.
+Nutritional information provided for this recipe is based on 1 serving.
+This information is an estimate and may vary based on several factors.
+If nutritional information is important to you and your diet, please verify this recipe with a Registered Dietitian.

 This chunky chili salsa is very tasty.
 Had a get together and everyone just loved it.
 Will put this recipe in my forever book.